ninenines/cowboy/README.md

 Anything you do past this point is up to you!

-You should definitely look at the cowboy_http_protocol module for a great example of fast requests handling if you need to.
+You should definitely look at the cowboy_http_protocol module for a great example of fast request handling if you need to.
 Otherwise it's probably safe to use `{active, once}` mode and handle everything as it comes.

 Note that while you technically can run a protocol handler directly as a